personal-ai/whitepaper/README.md

 ### Smart Contracts Overview

-Personal AI's AI Coin creator economy is implemented on the Matic blockchain<sup>3</sup>, chosen for its low transaction fees and capability to bridge tokens to the Ethereum blockchain.
+Personal AI's AI Coin creator economy is implemented on the Matic blockchain<sup><a href="##links">link</a></sup><br/>, chosen for its low transaction fees and capability to bridge tokens to the Ethereum blockchain.
 There are four smart contract modules (written in Solidity), covered below.

 #### MATERC20

-MATs are implemented as an ERC20 fungible token inheriting the OpenZeppelin ERC20PresetMinterPauser template<sup>4</sup>.
+MATs are implemented as an ERC20 fungible token inheriting the OpenZeppelin ERC20PresetMinterPauser template<sup><a href="##links">link</a></sup><br/>.
 This preset provides external methods for minting/burning tokens that are used to control the supply of MATs.
 When users earn MATs through engagement, new MAT tokens are minted to their wallets.
 In this manner, the MATERC20 smart contract can be used to track the total suppply of tokens in the entire Personal AI ecosystem.

 #### PAIMath